top of page

 Search

-In competitive real estate climates such as the one we're seeing in 2023, buyers and sellers need to be informed about common contingencies in home purchase agreements in order to make wise transactions.
+In competitive real estate climates such as the one we're seeing in 2024, buyers and sellers need to be informed about common contingencies in home purchase agreements to make wise transactions.
 When considering a home offer or buying a house, there are often negotiations to be made and criteria to be met before a sale is finalized.

 What does it mean if a home is “contingent”?